time2backup/time2backup/docs/command.md

 ### Commands
 ```
 backup     Backup your files
-restore    Restore a backup of a file or directory
+restore    Restore a backup of a file/directory
-history    Displays backup history of a file or directory
+history    Displays backup history of a file/directory
 explore    Open the file browser at a date
+config     Edit configuration
+mv         Move/rename a backup file/directory
+clean      Clean files in backups
 status     Check if a backup is currently running
 stop       Cancel a running backup
-config     Edit configuration
+export     Export backups to another folder or host
 install    Install time2backup
 uninstall  Uninstall time2backup
 ```